At least 18 years of age at the time of application.

 Uncorrected distance visual acuity of at least 20/100 in the poorer eye and 20/40 in the better eye, correctable to at least 20/40 in one eye and 20/20 in the other eye is required.
 Regarding refractive surgery, most persons who have had these procedures will be passed.
 However, some may be deferred for several months or disqualified based on an individualized assessment of the surgical outcome.
 Regarding color vision, candidates must be able to accurately and quickly name colors and be free of other visual impairments that would restrict their ability to perform Firefighter duties.

-Firefighters are required to refrain from all use of tobacco throughout their employment with the Los Angeles Fire Department.
+Firefighters are required to refrain from all use of tobacco, marijuana and vaping throughout their employment with the Los Angeles Fire Department.